 Full time educators

-If you have any questions about grades K-6, please contact Merissa Hochberg.
+If you have any questions about LCLJ, please contact Merissa Hochberg.

-If you have a question about grades 7-12, please contact Becca Huntting.
+If you have any questions about grades 7-12, please contact Amanda Philips.

 If you have a question about your child’s learning needs or experience, please contact Rena Allen.